Placental expulsion: Active management

 Methods of active management include umbilical cord clamping, stimulation of uterine contraction and cord traction.

 Umbilical cord clamping

 Active management routinely involves clamping of the umbilical cord, often within seconds or minutes of birth.

 Uterine contraction

 Uterine contraction assists in delivering the placenta.
 Uterine contraction reduces the placental surface area, often forming a temporary hematoma at their former interface.
 Myometrial contractions can be induced with medication, usually oxytocin via intramuscular injection.
 The use of ergometrine, on the other hand, is associated with nausea or vomiting and hypertension.

-Breastfeeding soon after birth stimulates oxytocin which increases uterine tone, and through physical mechanisms uterine massage (the fundus) also causes uterine contractions.
+Breastfeeding soon after birth stimulates oxytocin which increases uterine tone, and through physical mechanisms uterine massage (targeting the fundus) also causes uterine contractions.

 Cord traction

 Controlled cord traction (CCT) consists of pulling on the umbilical cord while applying counter pressure to help deliver the placenta.
 It may be uncomfortable for the mother.
 Its performance requires specific training.
 Premature cord traction can pull the placenta before it has naturally detached from the uterine wall, resulting in hemorrhage.
 Controlled cord traction requires the immediate clamping of the umbilical cord.

 A Cochrane review came to the results that controlled cord traction does not clearly reduce severe postpartum hemorrhage (defined as blood loss >1000 mL) but overall resulted in a small reduction in postpartum hemorrhage (defined as blood loss >500 mL) and mean blood loss.
 It did reduce the risk of manual placenta removal.
 The review concluded that use of controlled cord traction should be recommended if the care provider has the skills to administer it safely.